eslint/eslint/docs/src/rules/no-restricted-globals.md

-Disallowing usage of specific global variables can be useful if you want to allow a set of global variables by enabling an environment, but still want to disallow some of those.
+Disallowing usage of specific global variables can be useful if you want to allow a set of global variables, but still want to disallow some of those.

 For instance, early Internet Explorer versions exposed the current DOM event as a global variable `event`, but using this variable has been considered as a bad practice for a long time.
 Restricting